bevyengine/bevy-website/content/news/2024-??-??-dream-job/index.md

 - a remarkably public role, where everything I do from day-to-day is visible
 - an incredibly small team of non-volunteers that serve as a backstop for all of the needful but tedious things that need to be done
 - fuzzy work-life boundaries
-- a salary is *much* lower than what I could be making
+- a salary that is *much* lower than what I could be making
 - existential dread caused by relying entirely on [generous donors](https://bevyengine.org/donate) to keep both myself and the project I love afloat

 Honestly, it's a lot like founding a startup.